-- \$2,000 bike/ped training course instruction with site field visits. - \$10,000 for Kentucky Bicycle and Bikeway Commission meetings. - \$5,000 for bike/ped brochures. - \$5,000 for bike/ped educational and safety items for drivers, cyclists, and pedestrians. - \$10,000 Other Operational Cost-For items such as travel, mileage, equipment, GIS data for bike/ped activity (Strava), and other costs directly associated to the completion of this work chapter. - \$4,000 for "Case Studies of Communities of Less Than 10,000 People with Bicycle & Pedestrian Infrastructure" through the Small Urban, Rural and Tribal Center on Mobility (SURTCOM).
+- \$4,000 bike/ped training course instruction with site field visits. - \$10,000 for Kentucky Bicycle and Bikeway Commission meetings. - \$5,000 for bike/ped brochures. - \$6,000 for bike/ped educational and safety items for drivers, cyclists, and pedestrians. - \$10,000 Other Operational Cost-For items such as travel, mileage, equipment, GIS data for bike/ped purposes, and other costs directly associated to the completion of this work chapter.

-CHAPTER 15Quality AssuranceRESPONSIBLE UNITDivision of Highway Design
+CHAPTER 15Quality AssuranceRESPONSIBLE UNITDivision of Highway Design Quality Assurance Branch

-The purpose of the Quality Assurance Branch is to improve Kentucky Transportation Cabinet's (KYTC) project deliverables and design policy, processes and procedures.
+The purpose of the Quality Assurance Branch is to improve Kentucky Transportation Cabinet's (KYTC) project deliverables and design policy, processes, and procedures.
 There are three programs within the QAB designed to reach these objectives: Value Engineering (VE), Constructability Review, and Post-Construction Review (PCR).